 The Assessor’s assessment of the office NLA must be based on one of the following methods:

-Survey plans, leases or other third party documentation confirming NLA measurement in accordance with the PCA March 1997 Method of Measurement for Lettable Area.
+Reference to a third-party survey or to lease documentation that is explicitly based on the measurement standard for functional space area or, if not available;

-Assessor’s direct measurement from current plans or scaled prints, measured in accordance with the PCA March 1997 Method of Measurement for Lettable Area.
+Direct measurement from current plans or scaled prints, measured to the measurement standard for functional space area, or, if not available;

-If the Assessor is concerned that the office NLA data provided is inconsistent with what is observed on site, or if current plans or scaled prints are not endorsed as being measured in accordance with the PCA March 1997 Method of Measurement for Lettable Area, then the Assessor must use the second method.

-Given the measurement accuracy of the office NLA is not critical to the assessment, ±10% accuracy is sufficient.
+Site measurements verified by the Assessor to have been done to the measurement standard for functional space area.

-This requirement is distinct from the assessment of Aggregate Method sample space area (see Section 6.3.4, 6.3.5 and 6.3.6) or assessment of repeating grid area (see Section 6.3.3 Grid Method), which require ±5% accuracy.
+Note that ±5% accuracy is required for the assessment of Aggregate Method sample space area (see Section 6.3.4, 6.3.5 and 6.3.6) or assessment of repeating grid area (see Section 6.3.3 Grid Method).

 Functional Spaces